MikeEXPR/MikeEXPR/README.md

 ---

 ## 🚀 Projects
 Here are some cool things I've worked on:

 1. **Hacker News Web Scraper**
    - A Python script that scrapes the latest headlines from Hacker News.

+2. **Weather Scraper GUI**
+   - A Python application that fetches real-time weather data using the OpenWeatherMap API.
+   - Built with Tkinter for a user-friendly graphical interface.

+3. **Currency Converter**
+   - A Python-based currency converter app that fetches real-time exchange rates using the Open Exchange Rates API.
+   - Interactive GUI created with Tkinter for seamless user interaction.

+4. **To-Do List with Task Reordering**
+   - A to-do list application built with Python and Tkinter.
+   - Features include task reordering, checklists, and a clean GUI.

+5. **Random Password Generator**
+   - A Python program that generates secure, customizable passwords.
+   - Includes a Tkinter-based GUI for ease of use.